macinv/docker-fin-jupyter/README.md

 - ipykernel

 ## Run
-To run with the default configuration:
+Jupyter runs on 8888 by default, to run it with the default configurations:

     docker run -p 8888:8888 macinv/fin-jupyter

 The configuration can be set by linking an external configuration file:

     docker run -p 8888:8888 -v jupyter_notebook_config.py:/jupyter/.jupyter/jupyter_notebook_config.py:ro macinv/fin-jupyter

+Alternatively, override the configurations by running the command:

+    docker run -p 9999:9999 -v macinv/fin-jupyter jupyter notebook --ip="*" --port=9999 --no-browser